 Obtaining a business permit can mandate that you submit to various inspections and authorizations.
-Some businesses may have the mandatory for industry-specific permits while others have only basic licenses needs.
+Some businesses may have the mandatory for industry-specific permits while others have only basic license needs.

-Having insurance will help protect from any arise of liabilities.
+Having insurance will help protect from any arise in liabilities.
 Business insurance can protect your business assets, customers, and your employees including you.

-The first step is to divide your expenses into those that are one-time purchases and those that will be ongoing monthly payments.
+The first step is to divide your expenses into those that are one-time purchases to list your one-time startup costs and those that will be ongoing monthly payments.
 Some of the common expenses for your small business – one-time purchases and ongoing monthly payments lists are as follows